nekojoe/Ceres/README.md

 # current features

 at the time of writing this, this mod adds:
-- 14 new jokers
+- 13 new jokers (2 currently unobtainable tho)
 - 9 new tarot cards
-- 2 new planet cards
+- 2 new planet cards (currently removed because i didnt have to time to fix properly lol)
 - 2 new spectral cards
-- 7 new card enhancements
+- 7 new card enhancements like effects
+- 2 new vouchers
 - 2 new editions
 - 4 new booster packs
 - 5 new blinds